 - 63 mm pitch circle diameter :

 - (6) M6-1.0 low head socket cap screw clearance

-- (2) M6 indexing pins
+- (2) M6 dowel pins

-6.1.2.
+5.1.3.
 Fingertips

-The contact grasp points for the Robotiq 2-Finger Adaptive Robot Gripper are its two fingertip pads and palm pad.
-Many fingertips are available from Robotiq (refer to the Spare Parts, Kits and Accessories section).
-The user can customize their own fingertips from blanks or create them from scratch.
-The figure below represents the distal phalanx (which acts as the fingertip holder) the permanent, non customizable part of the Gripper finger on which the fingertip must be mounted.
+The contact grip points for the Robotiq 2-Finger Adaptive Gripper are its two fingertips and palm pad.

+Robotiq offers a selection of fingertips (see the Spare Parts, Kits and Accessories section) and users can create custom fingertips.
+The figure below represents the distal phalanx (which acts as the fingertip holder).
+This part is the permanent, non customizable part of the gripper finger on which the fingertip must be mounted.

-Custom fingertip designs must abide by the following:
+Custom fingertip designs must meet the following specifications:

-- Fingertip must not exceed 100 mm in height from the fingertip's base. - Fingertip must not exceed 100 mm in width from the fingertip's base (refer to Y axis from figure 6-18). - Refer to the Mechanical specifications section to evaluate the grasp force according to your fingertip design. - Applied forces to the gripper must not exceed moment and force limits detailed in the Moment and force limits section.
+- Fingertip must not exceed 100 mm in height from the fingertip's base. - Fingertip must not exceed 100 mm in width from the fingertip's base (refer to Y axis from Fig. 5-22). - Refer to the Mechanical specifications section to evaluate the grip force according to your fingertip design. - Applied forces to the gripper must not exceed moment and force limits detailed in the Moment and Force Limits section.

-Both 2-Finger 85 and 2-Finger 140 use the same fingertips and finger holder.
+Both 2-Finger 85 and 2-Finger 140 use the same finger holder.

-Fig. 6-13: Distal phalanx for holding standard or custom fingertips.
+Fig. 5-13: Distal phalanx for holding standard or custom fingertips.

-Custom fingertips will still be subject to the equilibrium line rule for proper actuation of the Gripper, see General Presentation section.
+Custom fingertips will still be subject to the equilibrium line rule for proper actuation of the gripper, see Object picking section.